cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **Section 5.
 Administration of data portal**

-The City of Chattanooga data portal shall be jointly administered by the Public Library and the DOIT.
+**a.** The City of Chattanooga data portal shall be jointly administered by the Public Library and the DOIT.
 The Public Library shall catalogue and post on the portal a list of all data sets available on such portal.
 DOIT shall establish and maintain on the portal an online forum to solicit feedback from the public and to encourage public discussion on open data policies and data set availability.

 **Section 6.
 Data inventory**

 **Section 7.
 Annual open data compliance report**